 Want to pack a whole week’s worth of school or office lunches?
 Check out these easy and fresh school lunches ideas with ham that you can pack for the entire week.
+Watch me make three of these top ideas in the video below.

 Using one main ingredient to make a week’s worth of lunches is a trick I’ve been using for years to help myself and our meal plan members pack fresh lunches while cutting down on food waste.